 Pin Report Items to a Power BI Dashboard: While viewing a report in the web portal, you can select report items and pin them to a Power BI dashboard.
 The items you can pin are charts, gauge panels, maps, and images.
 You can (1) select the group that contains the dashboard you want to pin to, (2) select the dashboard you want to pin the item too and (3) select how frequently you want the tile updated in the dashboard.
 The refresh is managed by Reporting Services subscriptions and after the item is pinned, you can edit the subscription and configure a different refresh schedule.

 For more information, see Power BI Report Server Integration (Configuration Manager) and Pin Reporting Services items to Power BI Dashboards.

-[CTP 2.4] The Microsoft PowerPoint (PPTX) format is a new SQL Server 2016 Reporting Services (SSRS) rendering extension.
-You can export reports in the PPTX format from the usual applications; Report Builder, Report Designer (in SSDT), Report Manager.
-For the example the following image shows the export menu from Report Builder.
-For more information, see Export Reports (Report Builder and SSRS).
+PowerPoint Rendering and Export: The Microsoft PowerPoint (PPTX) format is a new SQL Server 2016 Reporting Services (SSRS) rendering extension.
+You can export reports in the PPTX format from the usual applications; Report Builder, Report Designer (in SSDT), and the web portal.
+For the example the following image shows the export menu from the web portal.

 You can also select the PPTX format for subscription output and use Report Server URL access to render and export a report.
 For example the following URL command in your browser exports a report from a named instance of the report server.